Macauã National Forest: People

-According to the 2007 census there were 25 families living in the forest, organised into the Associação de Extrativistas da Floresta Nacional do Macauã e Área de Entorno (ASSEXMA: Association of Extractors of the Macauã National Forest and Surrounding Area).
+According to the 2007 census 25 families living in the forest, organised into the Associação de Extrativistas da Floresta Nacional do Macauã e Área de Entorno (ASSEXMA: Association of Extractors of the Macauã National Forest and Surrounding Area).

 As of 2010 there were 23 families living in the forest.

 All had been born there and most had never left the forest.

 They are descended from rubber tappers who came to the region in the late 19th century.

-After production of rubber in Asia destroyed demand for Brazilian rubber the tappers turned to raising crops such as corn and beans and extracting timber and nuts for money, as they still do today.
+After the production of rubber in Asia destroyed the demand for Brazilian rubber the tappers turned to raising crops such as corn and beans and extracting timber and nuts for money, as they still do today.

 More recently copaiba has become a valuable forest product.

 Although there are jaguars, they are not a danger to people since there is abundant game.

-Local residents take turtles, peccaries, monkeys and birds from the forest for food.
+Residents take turtles, peccaries, monkeys and birds from the forest for food.

 Professional hunters take margay, jaguar and anaconda for the leather trade.